 - Children talk to their parents more.

 While there are many boondocking locations with cellphone signal, there are many more without.
 Spending a weekend, or an entire week, without data connectivity, can work wonders in changing a child’s perspective of the world.

 Boondocking Dispels Myths About Nature

-There’s also a myth about open, public lands being filled with crazy, dangerous people invading campsites, stealing valuables and raping women.
+There’s also a myth about open, public lands being filled with crazy, violent people invading campsites, stealing valuables and raping women.
 Nothing could be further from the truth.
-Violent criminals don’t spend their time out in the wilderness; they stay in urban areas where they have more to steal and rape.
+Violent criminals don’t spend their time out in the wilderness; they stay in urban areas where they have more opportunity.

-The media has also created a myth that being out in the wild is closer to death, with a myriad of survivalist shows that overly dramatize nature as deadly place to be in.
+The media has also created a myth that being out in the wild is fraught with disaster due to a myriad of “survivalist shows” that overly dramatize nature as deadly place to be in.

 Boondocking Teaches Children How to be More Self-Sufficient

 Being away from the public utilities gives children the opportunity to learn about self-reliance.
 Doing your own repairs, conserving water, generating your own electricity, managing your own sewage, cooking food on an open flame… are all examples of how much of society is unable to take care of itself.

 Meanwhile, spending time in an RV park with hookups for power, water, sewage, and television, only reinforces the belief that a child needs public utilities to survive.